Understand your company's position and learn more about the options available

 Call our team today on 0800 644 6080

 It’s imperative to obtain professional guidance as early as possible, as you may have more options available.
-If your company is already insolvent, or you believe it will be in the near future, you have a legal obligation to seek support from a licensed IP.
+If your company is already insolvent, or you believe it will be in the near future, you have a legal duty to place the interests of your creditors above those of yourself and your fellow shareholder.
+Taking advice from a licensed insolvency practitioner at this stage can ensure you adhere to these legal obligations.

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.